 Rwanda: Building Resilience to Flood Hazards in Northwest Rwanda through Improved National and Local Capacity

-Context and Objectives
+Context and objectives

-The technical assistance project aims to develop an operational flood early warning system for the Sebeya River Basin in North-West Rwanda, an area which has witnessed deadly floods.
-This system will be embedded in a new national early warning platform, which can be extended to provide early warnings of hydro-meteorological hazards across the country by adding further components and models.Once operational, the system will provide warnings through a new smart-phone app and other communication channels.
+This project developed an operational flood early warning system for the Sebeya River Basin in North-West Rwanda, an area which had witnessed deadly flooding events.
+This system was embedded in a new national early warning platform, which can be extended to provide early warnings of hydro-meteorological hazards across the country by adding further components and models.
+This system was designed to provide warnings through a new smart-phone app and other communication channels.

-Partnerships and Coordination
+Partnerships and coordination

 Window of Action